drRuchirShah/paediatricSpirometryScraper/README.md

 </pre>
-README file in progress and will be updated with description of work
+### README file in progress and will be updated with description of work

-Released under GNU GENERAL PUBLIC LICENSE: https://www.gnu.org/licenses/gpl-3.0.txt
+### Released under GNU GENERAL PUBLIC LICENSE:
+https://www.gnu.org/licenses/gpl-3.0.txt

+### Disclaimer

+Although every effort has been made to verify correct operation of this software, I cannot accept any liability arising from its use.
+The software is provided "as is", without any express or implied warranty, and no implication of fitness for a particular use.